beaner44/SCI-pathos-III/README.md

 ## 🔥 Fetures
-- There is currently 12 commands!
+- There is currently 18 commands! (some not listed)
 - Chat Spy
 - Scanning (detects CST & AA)
 - Spectate System